 Will a Director Penalty Notice apply to me if I am a new director?

 Not straight away.
 A new director of a company is liable for PAYG and SGC debts but not until 30 days after they become a director.
 That period is designed to give the new director time to assess if there is a backlog of PAYG or SGC and gives time for them to act, or resign.

-If the company hasn’t done its tax returns how can the ATO issue a Director Penalty Notice?
+If the company has not done its tax returns how can the ATO issue a Director Penalty Notice?

-If returns are not lodged, and so the ATO doesn’t know the specific amount that a company owes for SGC liabilities, then the ATO can estimate those amounts and issue the DPN using those estimates.
+If returns are not lodged, and so the ATO does not know the specific amount that a company owes, then the ATO can estimate those amounts and issue a DPN using those estimates.

 Are there any defences for a director who receives a Director Penalty Notice?

 Yes, there are defences.
 The usual process is that the ATO will issue a DPN and if the director is of the view that the DPN should not apply they can lodge that defence with the ATO for consideration.
 But the defences are quite narrow.
 The main defence is that the director was ill, or had some other good reason, and so did not take part in management of the company at the relevant time.
 But it is not a defence to simply show that the director relied on others (including fellow directors and professional advisors) to ensure the company paid the tax.
 So, to be clear, a director’s non-participation in the management of the company is not a defence.

 Is it a defence if I tried, but failed, to get the company to pay the tax debt?

 Sometimes.
 It may be the case that there was a director dispute and a director tried to get the company to comply with its tax obligations, but the other director caused that to not happen.
 In such cases, the director would need to show that they took reasonable steps to ensure that the company would comply with its tax obligations.